Southern Wesleyan University: Intramural athletics

 Open to students of all skill levels, intramural sports include basketball, flag football, ping pong, sand volleyball, soccer, and softball.

-Spiritual life on campus
+Spiritual life

-Chapel and discipleship opportunities

-Students have the opportunity to grow in their faith through weekly chapel experiences with guest speakers and worship.
-The university also offers discipleship groups, ministry teams, local serving opportunities and global missions experiences.

 Ministry teams

 Southern Wesleyan University offers opportunities for students to be involved with a ministry team that is funded by the university.
 There are three types of ministry teams sent out by the university: Recreation Ministry Teams, The Difference and University Singers.

 Recreation Ministry Teams

 Recreation Ministry Teams serve as needed at various Christian summer camps in the months of June and July.

-The Difference

-The Difference is a year-long program, in which members travel to lead worship at churches, events and summer camps.
-There are eight members in this contemporary worship band.
-They also serve as a recreation team at summer camps.

 University Singers

 University Singers is a traveling vocal group which performs religious music at various churches and events.
 They sing a mixture of contemporary and traditional gospel music.